benmvp/slides/2018/nejs/webdev.md

 NOTES:
 - Still using `<table>` for layout, but no longer need all the styling in the markup

 - However...
-- You know what we ended up using CSS most for????
+- You know what we ended up using CSS most for in the beginning????

 /////
 <!-- .slide: data-background="url(../../img/webdev/greg-rakozy-129733-unsplash.jpg) no-repeat center" data-background-size="cover" -->